howsoai/howso-devcontainers/README.md

 | Windows | Yes    | No    |
 | Linux   | Yes    | Yes   |
 | MacOS   | Yes    | Yes   |

-## Quick Start

-More details are available in the next section, but here are the basic steps:
-1. Make sure Docker is installed and running
-1. Make sure VS Code is installed, including the [VS Code Dev Container Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers)
-1. If necessary, add a `.devcontainer` directory to your workspace with subdirectories and `devcontainer.json` files for each dev container version you may want to run.
-1. Run VS Code from your workspace directory (e.g. `vscode .`)
-1. Use the blue "><" button in the lower left corner of VS Code to open the dev container menu.
-1. Select "Reopen in Container" and pick which dev container version you'd like to to use for the current session
-1. Once it's restarted, you should be able to run notebooks and python from that VS Code session using Howso Engine

 ## Using the Dev Container